 Our multi-disciplinary team of subspecialists works with otolaryngologists (ENT) and other specialists to provide:

-• Therapeutic surgical intervention needed for sleep apnea such as tonsillectomy and adenoidectomy
+- Therapeutic surgical intervention needed for sleep apnea such as tonsillectomy, adenoidectomy and other complex airway surgeries

 Education & Research

 The sleep medicine fellowship at Le Bonheur Children’s is an ACGME-approved graduate medical training program with strong emphasis on clinical and research aspects of the specialty.
 The combined training program utilizes resources from Le Bonheur Children’s Hospital, the University of Tennessee Health Science Center (UTHSC) and VA Medical Center.
-The fellowship is a one-year program.
-We offer fellows diverse clinical training in both inpatient and outpatient settings, and focus extensively on the management of pediatric and adult patients with a variety of sleep disorders.
-The Le Bonheur Sleep Center partners with St. Jude Children’s Research Hospital Sleep Research Group.
+The fellowship is a one-year program with 50-percent of the time spent in pediatrics.
+We offer fellows diverse clinical training in both inpatient and outpatient settings and focus extensively on the management of pediatric and adult patients with a variety of sleep disorders.
+The Le Bonheur Sleep Center partners with VA Medical Center for this fellowship.

 What is a typical first appointment like?

-A visit to the Sleep Clinic includes a full evaluation of sleep habits, irregularities and discussion of all complaints, then a recommendation for a sleep study.
+A visit to the Sleep Clinic requires a referral from a physician before an appointment is made.
+The visit includes a full evaluation of sleep habits, irregularities and discussion of all complaints, then a recommendation for a sleep study.
 The Sleep Center maintains a homelike environment for comfort and to better monitor sleep.
 Your child can bring books, stuffed animals, blankets or other familiar objects that are part of his or her usual bedtime routine.
 Afterwards, we will develop a specific treatment plan for each child.

 After scheduling the first appointment, you will receive a sleep questionnaire in the mail to complete before the appointment.
 At the first appointment, we will provide your family with educational materials about your child’s particular condition.